and exhaust noise

 $ 47,000 AUD

-The colour’s called cobalt blue and this car has got almost everything except for a sunroof or two.
+The colour is called cobalt blue and this car has got almost everything except for a sunroof or two.
 On the inside, things aren’t as exciting but the pair of seats with holes, they simply dominate the atmosphere.
 Everything’s tightly screwed together, I’m quite unsure what critics are on about with quality issues because surfaces are soft where expected.

 In the city, the Giulietta is perfect.
-Just the right amount of noise accompanied by bags of personality.
+Just the right amount of noise accompanied with bags of personality.
 You’ll find a 1.75-litre Alfa 4C engine that may not sound unholy, especially on the outside but induction noise from 1500 rpm onwards coupled to ‘barks’ from the first three gearshifts evokes a menacing behaviour that is intoxicating.

 This Alfa has been glistened with all the ingredients to make a car wonderful; sports car engine and transmission, hard-biting Brembo brakes, bucket seats.
 But on The Great Alpine Road, they unfortunately don’t quite gel.
-It is as if each department is not on good terms to the next.
+It is as if each department is not on good terms with the next.
 Having the steering thrown into the equation, the Giulietta Veloce is a cocktail made of four parts spirit to go with no mixer.